IP / Binary Converter

 Why Binary IP Representation Matters

 Every IP address that routes traffic across the internet is fundamentally a 32-bit binary number.
-When you type 192.168.1.1 into a browser, your operating system converts that human-friendly dotted-decimal notation into the binary value that network hardware actually processes.
-Understanding this binary to IP relationship is essential for anyone working with subnetting, firewall rules, or access control lists, because network masks, wildcard masks, and routing decisions all operate at the binary level.
-An ip to binary converter makes this translation instant, letting you verify calculations and catch configuration errors before they cause outages.
+Type 192.168.1.1 into a browser, and your operating system converts that dotted-decimal notation into the binary value network hardware processes.
+This binary-to-IP relationship is essential for anyone working with subnetting, firewall rules, or access control lists.
+Network masks, wildcard masks, and routing decisions all operate at the binary level.
+An IP-to-binary converter makes the translation instant.
+It lets you verify calculations and catch configuration errors before they cause outages.
 For a broader look at addressing notation, see our guide on IP address formats explained.

 How Octets Map to 8-Bit Binary Values

 An IPv4 address consists of four octets separated by dots.
-Each octet is a decimal number from 0 to 255, which corresponds to exactly 8 binary digits (bits).
-For example, the octet 192 becomes 11000000 in binary because 128 + 64 = 192.
-When you convert an IP address to binary, you are simply translating each of the four octets independently into its 8-bit equivalent and then joining them together.
-The full 32-bit binary representation preserves the same information as the dotted-decimal form but reveals the bit patterns that determine network behavior, such as which bits belong to the network portion and which identify individual hosts.
+Each octet is a decimal number from 0 to 255, which maps to exactly 8 binary digits.
+The octet 192 becomes 11000000 because 128 plus 64 equals 192.
+Converting an IP to binary simply translates each of the four octets into its 8-bit form, then joins them.
+The full 32-bit string holds the same information as the dotted-decimal form.
+It also reveals the bit patterns that drive network behavior.
+You can see which bits belong to the network and which identify hosts.
+The place-value table in the results shows this bit by bit for the address you enter.

 Hex and Integer Representations

-Beyond binary and dotted-decimal, IP addresses are frequently expressed as hexadecimal values and plain integers.
-Hexadecimal notation condenses every 4 bits into a single character (0-9, A-F), making it compact for use in packet captures, memory dumps, and low-level programming.
-The integer representation treats the full 32-bit address as a single unsigned number, which is how databases and programming languages often store IPs for efficient comparison and range queries.
-Our converter displays all of these formats simultaneously so you can copy whichever representation your workflow requires.
+Beyond binary and dotted-decimal, IP addresses are often written as hexadecimal values and plain integers.
+Hexadecimal condenses every 4 bits into a single character (0-9, A-F).
+That makes it compact for packet captures, memory dumps, and low-level programming.
+The integer representation treats the full 32-bit address as one unsigned number.
+Databases and programming languages store IPs this way for fast comparison and range queries.
+This converter accepts all four formats as input and displays each one in the results.
+Paste whatever you have, and copy whatever you need.

 IP Classes and Private Ranges

 Although modern routing relies on classless CIDR notation, the legacy class system still appears in documentation and certification exams.
-Class A addresses start with a first octet below 128, Class B spans 128 through 191, and Class C covers 192 through 223.
-Classes D and E are reserved for multicast and experimental use respectively.
-In addition, RFC 1918 designates three private address ranges (10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16) that are not routable on the public internet.
-This tool automatically detects whether your input falls within a private or public range and identifies its class, saving you from having to memorize the boundaries.
-If you are studying the differences between addressing generations, see our comparison of IPv4 vs. IPv6.
+Class A addresses start with a first octet below 128.
+Class B spans 128 through 191, and Class C covers 192 through 223.
+Classes D and E are reserved for multicast and experimental use.
+RFC 1918 designates three private address ranges: 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16.
+A fourth block, 100.64.0.0/10, is shared CGNAT space under RFC 6598 — common on Starlink and mobile carriers.
+This tool detects private, CGNAT, loopback, and link-local ranges automatically and identifies the class.
+If you are studying addressing generations, see our comparison of IPv4 vs. IPv6.

 Related Tools & Resources

-Browse all of our free networking tools: calculate subnet details for any CIDR block, find your public IP address, run a DNS lookup, or check common network ports.
-For a deeper dive into subnetting math, read the subnetting beginner’s guide and the VLSM and supernetting article.
+Browse all of our free networking tools.
+Calculate subnet details for any CIDR block, or expand a block with the CIDR to IP range converter.
+You can also find your public IP address, run a DNS lookup, or check common network ports.
+For deeper subnetting math, read the subnetting beginner’s guide and the VLSM and supernetting article.